Beginner Guide

 Be intentional about what personal information you share online.

 Audit your social media.
 Review your privacy settings on every platform.
 Limit who can see your posts, friends list, and personal details.
 Remove your phone number and address from public profiles.
+Consider making your accounts private if you do not need a public presence.

 Be wary of quizzes and surveys.
 Those fun social media quizzes ("What is your Star Wars name?") are often designed to collect personal information that can be used for social engineering or password recovery.
+The answers you provide — your first pet, your street name, your mother's maiden name — are commonly used security questions.

 Step 4: Secure Your Devices